yunuskrt/SettingConfigurator/README.md

 - Register from website and test it.
 - Server should run on port 3000.

+- In this case, firebase credentials of website would not match with the server.

 ## 2 - Both setting up client and server manually
 Firstly, clone the project.